 2 = Expressway

-3 = Parkway
+3 = Parkway or rural expressway

-4 = Freeway HOV Buffer Separated
+4 = Freeway HOV or express lane buffer separated

-5 = Freeway HOV Barrier Separated
+5 = Freeway HOV or express lane barrier separated

 6 = Freeway truck only

-7 = System to system ramp
+7 = System to system, collector distributor, or high speed ramp

 8 = Exit ramp

-9 = Entrance Ramp
+9 = Entrance ramp

 10 = Principal arterial